Blog post

 In the realm of mobile application development, security is paramount.
 This is especially true for popular platforms like Android, which are targeted by a wide range of potential threats.

-SonarQube 9.9 LTS steps up to this challenge by introducing specific rules designed to ensure secure configurations for Android applications.
+SonarQube Server 9.9 LTS steps up to this challenge by introducing specific rules designed to ensure secure configurations for Android applications.
 These rules target potential security pitfalls, helping you to write safer and more reliable mobile applications.
 See the list of rules here

 Improve your AWS applications with Clean Code